The Virginia judicial system and courts are designed to resolve criminal, civil, juvenile, domestic, family law, traffic cases, and estate issues.

 About Virginia Judicial System and Courts

 In the Commonwealth of Virginia, litigants will have the opportunity to appear and seek relief in several different courts that serve specific functions.
-Generally speaking, courts in the Commonwealth hear and address matters that are criminal, civil, juvenile and domestic, and traffic cases.
+Generally speaking, courts in the Commonwealth hear and address matters that are criminal, civil, juvenile, domestic, and traffic cases.
 Under each of these general subjects are many, many subcategories that may be relevant to a particular issue you are having.

 Virginia’s Courts